ceciliadeveza/gn-api-sdk-php/README.md

 You have two options to add items in the charge:

-* Add one item each time:
+* Add one item at a time:
 ```php
 $response = $apiGN->createCharge()
                   ->addItem($item)